szapp/FeatShare/doc/anchors.rst

     anchors/hooks
     anchors/conditional

-This is one anchor with a complete list of settings.
+This is an example anchor with a complete list of settings.

 .. container:: coderef